doney-shaji/backend/README.md

 ## Usage

 Once the server is up and running, you can interact with the Log Monitoring Project's backend API.
-However, to use the frontend interface, please refer to the separate "frontend" repository for frontend setup and usage instructions.
+However, to use the frontend interface, please refer to the separate "frontend_log_monitor" repository for frontend setup and usage instructions.